 - Medical CBD Is Not Full-Spectrum CBD – To be fair, not all recreational CBD products available online are full-spectrum or whole-plant CBD, but you do have the option to choose it.
 While CBD is an active compound from cannabis, it is only one of over a hundred.
 When you choose a full-spectrum product, you’re also giving your body access to these other cannabinoids and terpenes, many of which have their own health and wellness benefits.
 This entourage effect often creates synergistic results, creating a much greater cumulative effect than if each compound, such as CBD, was taken separately.

 - They May Not Be Processed To The Same Standards – As a drug, medical CBD is manufactured to pharmaceutical standards in a clean environment, and that’s not a level of quality that is required of recreational CBD manufacturers.
 To be clear, some manufacturers, such as Core CBD, have made the capital investment in multi-million dollar processing equipment, operate a pharmaceutical-grade manufacturing facility, and hold themselves to the highest production standards.
 However, not every CBD manufacturer chooses to do so, making it difficult to find a high-quality product that meets your expectations.

 Choose What’s Right For Your Body

-Recreational CBD products should never be used to replace medical CBD or any drug without consulting your doctor.
+There's nothing more important than choosing the right CBD.
+Recreational use of CBD products should never replace medical CBD or any drug without consulting your doctor.
 Still, they remain an option for those who want an adjunct to their traditional medical care or prefer a natural path to better wellness.
 Start by making sure you’re getting a product from a reputable manufacturer that meets the highest standards and has the certificates of analysis to prove its potency and purity.

 At CBD Choice, we pride ourselves on delivering the best non-medical CBD products on the market.
 If you have any questions about our curated selections, call our CBD experts, and order your recreational CBD online from CBD Choice today!